 Individuals who wish to make a contribution to a recall campaign must follow the rules under the Recall and Initiative Act.
 The rules are outlined below and apply to contributions of money, property or services.

 These rules apply to all contributions made to the recall petition proponent, a Member of Legislative Assembly (MLA) who is the subject of a recall petition, or a recall advertising sponsor, regardless of whether a recall petition has been submitted to Elections BC.

 If you have questions or need more information, please contact:

 A recall contribution is any money, property or services provided without compensation by way of donation, advance, deposit, discount or otherwise to an authorized participant in relation to a recall petition.

-An authorized participant includes the proponent who is the registered voter who submitted the recall petition application and the MLA who is the subject of the petition.
+An authorized participant includes the proponent (the registered voter organizing the recall campaign) and the MLA subject to the petition.

 You can only make a contribution in relation to a recall petition if you:

-A contributor confirmation and consent is a written declaration including the contributor’s full name, address, and agreement that the contributor is an eligible individual and their contribution may be applied to a recall expense or to sponsor recall advertising.
-A sample form is available here.
+A contributor confirmation and consent is a written declaration that includes the contributor’s full name and address.
+The declaration must also affirm that the contributor is an eligible individual and that they consent to their contribution being used for recall expenses or advertising.

 A contributor may provide confirmation and consent at the time the contribution is made or up to 24 months after making the contribution.

 If a contributor does not provide confirmation and consent, the contribution is prohibited and cannot be used by the authorized participant or the recall advertising sponsor.